 The Board of Directors and the Investment Advisor monitor capital on the basis of the value of net assets attributable to holders of Redeemable Participating Shares.

 3. Financial Assets at Fair Value through Profit or Loss

-At December 31, 2018 and 2017, the financial assets comprised the following securities:
+At December 31, 2019 and 2018, the financial assets and liabilities comprised the following securities: